Support, Advice and Advocacy for women survivors of Gender Based Violence (GBV)

-Our Women Together project aims to improve the health and well-being of migrant, refugee and asylum seeking women (MRASW) who have experienced trauma due gender-based violence (GBV) including domestic violence (DV), forced marriage, female genital mutilation (FGM), rape, and sexual exploitation due to trafficking.
+Our Women Together project aims to improve the health and well-being of women with a refugee, asylum seeker and migrant (RASM) background who have experienced trauma due gender-based violence (GBV) including domestic violence (DV), forced marriage, female genital mutilation (FGM), rape, and sexual exploitation due to trafficking.
 In helping women to recover from violence and trauma, the Women Together Project runs four different but complementary services that are free, confidential and designed to fit together by creating a safe space for 'wrap-around' support for vulnerable women.
 Some of our aims are to:

-- Improve the quality of life for MRASW affected by GBV - through secured visa status, access to education/training and economic empowerment
+Improve the quality of life for RASM women and girls affected by GBV - through secured visa status, access to education/training and economic empowerment

-The Project has recently expanded and currently offers a full holistic service to cater for MRASW's emotional and practical needs.
+The Project has recently expanded and currently offers a full holistic service to cater for RASM women’s emotional and practical needs.
 Our support is free, confidential and cultural sensitive.
 We provide:

 This Project is funded by Big Lottery and Henry Smith.

-For further detail how to join these activities or refer MRASW who can benefit from Women Together services, please contact the Project Manager Cristina Zorat at firstname.lastname@example.org, or the Engagement Officer Elizabeth Gezahegn King at email@example.com.
-You can also call the main LRMN switchboard on 020 8694 0323.
+For further detail how to join these activities or refer RASM women or girls who can benefit from Women Together services, please contact the Project Manager Cristina Zorat at firstname.lastname@example.org, or the Engagement Officer Elizabeth Gezahegn King at email@example.com.
+You can also call the main LRMN phone number on 020 8694 0323.